 And of course, Minesweeper.
 Here's your chance to immerse yourself in the numbered battle against the computer.
 Type 'Minesweeper' into the search bar to partake.

 Google released this super-fun series of Friends Easter Eggs this year, in celebration of the 25th anniversary (yes, really) of our favourite group of chums.
-And it's really our favourite.
+This one is probably our favourite.

 We won't go into all of them, we don't want to ruin the surprise, but try typing in the full names (we know you know them) of the characters and watch what pops up.
 We've demoed 'Joey Tribbiani', because everyone loves the Joey Special.

 06. Wizard of Oz

 This one seems to have been removed now, but there was once no place like your Google homepage after you type 'Wizard of Oz' into the search bar.
 Click on Dorothy's sparkling Ruby slippers and watch the world turn upside down as the eponymous tornado comes to town.
 This Google Easter egg was created in 2019, for the 80-year anniversary of the original film's 1939 release.

 07. T-Rex Runner